 Opened in 1928, the historic Ott Hotel is not only a designated Texas historical site, but it’s also allegedly haunted.

 Built to accommodate the numerous passengers from the Texas & New Orleans Railroad, the Ott Hotel thrived during Liberty’s prosperous oil boom days.
-When large oil fields were discovered in the Liberty area in the 1920’s, numerous people flooded the town that soon sported a number of new restaurants, hotels, and other businesses.
-The old hotel, built by John and Sallie Ott adjacent to the tracks, was first called the Drummer Hotel for the traveling salesmen of the day.
+When large oil fields were discovered in the Liberty area in the 1920s, numerous people flooded the town that soon sported several new restaurants, hotels, and other businesses.
+The old hotel, built by John and Sallie Ott adjacent to the tracks, was first called the Drummer Hotel for the day’s traveling salesmen.

-The craftsman-style hotel was continuously operated by the Ott family until 2002 when Kelly and Susan McCain purchased the building.
-Immediately, they began to restore the building to its 1928 appearance, complete with 10 foot ceilings, wooden floors, and many of the original furnishings.
-At the end of the second story hallway are two baths – one for the men and one for the women.
-The front lobby continues to hold its original front counter, hotel registers and a number of historic artifacts including photographs.
+The Ott family continuously operated the craftsman-style hotel until 2002, when Kelly and Susan McCain purchased the building.
+Immediately, they began to restore the building to its 1928 appearance, complete with 10-foot ceilings, wooden floors, and many of the original furnishings.
+At the end of the second-story hallway are two baths – one for the men and one for the women.
+The front lobby continues to hold its original front counter, hotel registers, and several historical artifacts, including photographs.

 The McCains’ will tell you that their hotel “ain’t fancy, but it’s affordable, clean and functional.”
 It’s also allegedly haunted.

-Since remodeling first began, a number of strange incidents have occurred, including doors slamming by themselves, the sounds of phantom heavy footsteps, and loud knocking.
+Since remodeling first began, several strange incidents have occurred, including doors slamming by themselves, the sounds of phantom heavy footsteps, and loud knocking.
 Guests and staff alike have often heard a man and woman having a heated argument in an empty room.
 However, when staff opens the door to check it out, the phantom couple reverts to silence.

-A number of odd incidents have been caught on guest cameras including the figure of a well dressed lady on one and moving orbs on a video camera.
+Several odd incidents have been caught on guest cameras, including the figure of a well-dressed lady on one and moving orbs on a video camera.

 Who are these unseen ghosts?
-Well, two of these restless spirits are thought to belong to a couple by the name of Anna and Joshua.
+Two of these restless spirits are thought to belong to a couple by the name of Anna and Joshua.
 In the Fall of 1930, Anna was having an illicit affair at the Ott Hotel and her husband Joshua, having heard about it, came looking for her.
-Joshua, a tall, slender man, wearing a black cowboy hat, duster coat and black boots, knocked on one door after another until he found her.
+Joshua, a tall, slender man, wearing a black cowboy hat, duster coat, and black boots, knocked on one door after another until he found her.
 When Anna opened the door, dressed in a white nightgown, the two immediately began to argue.
-Suddenly a shot rang out and when the smoke cleared both Anna and Joshua lay dead on the floor.
-To this day it is unclear who shot and killed the married couple, but both died from the same bullet.
+Suddenly a shot rang out, and when the smoke cleared, both Anna and Joshua lay dead on the floor.
+To this day, it is unclear who shot and killed the married couple, but both died from the same bullet.

-At least one paranormal investigations group has examined the hotel, finding a number of anomalies.
-The last operating train hotel inTexas, the Ott Hotel was designated as a Texas Historical landmark in 2006.
+At least one paranormal investigations group has examined the hotel, finding several anomalies.
+The last operating train hotel inTexas, the Ott Hotel, was designated as a Texas Historic landmark in 2006.
 Tours are available only by reservation.